Trevear Farm is a locally-owned and family-run business, with a friendly and warm team ready and waiting to help make your stay perfect!

 Having grown up in the area, Sam has all the best local contacts and can help organise extra activities including water-sports and horse riding.
-The couple can also coordinate breakfast and VIP dinner experiences at Rick Stein’s Seafood Restaurant and Paul Ainsworth’s Number 6, subject to availability.
+The couple can also coordinate breakfast and VIP dinner experiences at Rick Stein’s Seafood Restaurant, subject to availability.

-Originally from the westcountry, Rachel’s parents have taken great care in designing and developing the beautiful retreats and live on the farm.
+Originally from the westcountry, Rachel’s parents took great care in designing and developing the beautiful retreats.
 The whole family are passionate about everything the local area has to offer, and are excited for you to make wonderful holiday memories at Trevear Farm.

 A small piece of history